meyQuery/tailwindcss-setup/README.md

 ```

 ### Add Tailwind as a PostCSS plugin
 Add `tailwindcss` and `autoprefixer` to your PostCSS configuration.
-Most of the time this is a `postcss.config.js` file at the root of your project, but it could also be a `.postcssrc` file, or `postcss` key in your `package.json` file.
+Most of the time this is a `postcss.config.js` file at the root of your project.

 ```
 // postcss.config.js